BlackspaceInc/BlackspacePlatform/CONTRIBUTING.md

 see how dependencies are reviewed in the
 [Reviewing guide](/REVIEWING.md#dependencies).

-If a dependency is required only by one or multiple components, but not by Blackspace's core, make it optional and add it to the list of dependencies of the features corresponding to these components in `Cargo.toml`.

 ### Guidelines

 #### Sink Healthchecks

-Sinks may implement a health check as a means for validating their configuration against the environment and external systems.
+Services must implement a health check as a means for validating their configuration against the environment and external systems.
 Ideally, this allows the system to inform users of problems such as insufficient credentials, unreachable endpoints, non-existent tables, etc. They're not perfect, however, since it's impossible to exhaustively check for issues that may happen at runtime.

 When implementing health checks, we prefer false positives to false negatives.
-This means we would prefer that a health check pass and the sink then fail than to have the health check fail when the sink would have been able to run successfully.
+This means we would prefer that a health check pass and the service then fail than to have the health check fail when the service would have been able to run successfully.

-A common cause of false negatives in health checks is performing an operation that the sink itself does not need.
+A common cause of false negatives in health checks is performing an operation that the service itself does not need.
 For example, listing all of the available S3 buckets and checking that the configured bucket is on that list.
 The S3 sink doesn't need the ability to list all buckets, and a user that knows that may not have permitted it to do so.
 In that case, the health check will fail due to bad credentials even through its credentials are sufficient for normal operation.

-This leads to a general strategy of mimicking what the sink itself does.
+This leads to a general strategy of mimicking what the service itself does.
 Unfortunately, the fact that health checks don't have real events available to them leads to some limitations here.
-The most obvious example of this is with sinks where the exact target of a write depends on the value of some field in the event (e.g. an interpolated Kinesis stream name).
-It also pops up for sinks where incoming events are expected to conform to a specific schema.
+The most obvious example of this is with services where the exact target of a write depends on the value of some field in the event.
+It also pops up for services where incoming events are expected to conform to a specific schema.
 In both cases, random test data is reasonably likely to trigger a potentially false-negative result.
 Even in simpler cases, we need to think about the effects of writing test data and whether the user would find that surprising or invasive.
 The answer usually depends on the system we're interfacing with.

-In some cases, like the Kinesis example above, the right thing to do might be nothing at all.
-If we require dynamic information to figure out what entity (i.e. Kinesis stream in this case) that we're even dealing with, odds are very low that we'll be able to come up with a way to meaningfully validate that it's in working order.
+In some cases, the right thing to do might be nothing at all.
+If we require dynamic information to figure out what entity that we're even dealing with, odds are very low that we'll be able to come up with a way to meaningfully validate that it's in working order.
 It's perfectly valid to have a health check that falls back to doing nothing when there is a data dependency like this.